ulthiel/Champ/Readme.md

     [ 0  1]
 ```

-Note: I have not imported all the data for all possible groups; my main focus were the exceptional groups.
+**Remark.** I have not imported *all* the data for *all* possible groups of course.
+My main focus were the exceptional groups but I have also added small cases of types ABD and dihedral groups.
 More data can always be added to the database with the export/import programs in the directory ```Champ-DB/Tools```.

 <a name="che"></a>